Legal & General has clashed with the Information Commissioner’s Office over the use of medical data requests for protection customers.

 The ICO has accused the insurer of “seriously misrepresenting” its position on the use of subject access requests.

-Some insurers, including Legal & General and Aviva, use subject access requests rather than GP reports to obtain medical information on protection applicants.
-They argue this gives them more comprehensive information which aids the underwriting process.
+Some insurers, including L&G and Aviva, have until now used subject access requests rather than GP reports to obtain medical information on protection applicants.
+They argue this gives them more comprehensive information, which aids the underwriting process.

 The ICO said: “By making a subject access request on a patient’s behalf, an insurance company may be provided with a patient’s entire medical record, including information that is not relevant for the purpose of underwriting a policy.